stagedtrees/stagedtrees/README.md

 ![](man/figures/README-unnamed-chunk-17-1.png)<!-- -->

-We can also manually specify colors and avoid plotting some stages (by default the stages with not-observed situations).
+By defualt stages associated with the unobserved situations are not plotted, if the model has been created with `join_unobserved = TRUE`.

 ``` r
 plot(stndnaming(mod5, uniq = TRUE),